-Sean Wallentine is the Chief Deputy to Vice Chair Runner.
+Sean Wallentine is the Chief Deputy to Member Runner.
 He is responsible for ensuring Mr. Runner's constituents receive the highest level of service and assistance from the State Board of Equalization.

-Like Vice Chair Runner, Sean is a dedicated "taxpayer advocate."
+Like Member Runner, Sean is a dedicated "taxpayer advocate."
 Knowing that businesses and individual taxpayers must abide by complex and confusing tax laws, he directs support staff and experts who regularly help Mr. Runner's constituents remain in compliance with the law, which leads to business success.

 From day to day, Sean oversees Mr. Runner's staff and offices in northern and southern California.
 He advises the vice chair on matters including, but not limited to: general tax administration, tax appeals, tax policy changes, legislative measures, board policy and process, executive level personnel matters, interacting with the business community, communicating with the media and the resolution of constituent inquiries.